Working with directors: What's in a (big) name?

 Jae Goodman is chief creative officer and co-head of CAA Marketing.

-Go here to learn more about PRWeek and Campaign's Brand Film Festival New York, or to submit your film for consideration in our second annual gala screening.
+Click here to learn more about PRWeek and Campaign's Brand Film Festival London, or to submit your film for consideration.

-The deadline for submissions, which are open to work from the Americas and Asia-Pacific, is February 6.